cms-analysis/CombineHarvester/VH2017/input/VHbbInstructions.md

 `combineTool.py -M FitDiagnostics -m 125 -d output/<output_folder>/cmb/ws.root --there --cminDefaultMinimizerStrategy 0`

 create the post-fit shapes with uncertainties from the datacard and the MLFit:\
 *Important:* before doing this, check that the covariance matrix is positive definite.
 If not, the plotted uncertainties will be nonsense.
+This can be done by opening up the fitDiagnostics result and calling fit_s->Print() (or fit_b->Print() if that is the fit result of interest).
+At the very top of the printout there should be a line that says 'Covariance matrix quality: Full, accurate covariance matrix'.
+In that case everything is ok.
+If it says 'Full matrix, but forced positive definite' or 'Not calculated at all' the uncertainties are no good.

-`PostFitShapesFromWorkspace -d output/<output_folder>/cmb/combined.txt.cmb -w output/<output_folder>/cmb/ws.root -o shapes.root --print --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s`
+`PostFitShapesFromWorkspace -d output/<output_folder>/cmb/combined.txt.cmb -w output/<output_folder>/cmb/ws.root -o shapes.root --print --postfit --sampling -f output/<output_folder>/cmb/fitDiagnostics.Test.root:fit_s `

+*Note*: PostFitShapesFromWorkspace can be sped up by using the option --skip-proc-errs, which doesn't evaluate the uncertainty for the individual processes, only for the total background/total s+b/total signal.
+Most of the time this would suffice.
+In addition, if you are only interested in the post-fit distributions, --skip-prefit will not extract the pre-fit shapes and uncertainties.

 To make pre- and post fit plots of the BDT distributions in the SR:\
 `python scripts/makePostFitPlots.py`\